open-traits-network/open-traits-network.github.io/lifecycle.md

 - Trait-based questions link organismal performance to environment.

 - In essence, good trait-based question, much like macroecological/macroevolution, because they incorporate  elements of biogeography, phylogeny, intraspecific variation, etc.
--
+- To investigate the general classification and coordination of traits across taxonomic groups and ecological realms
+- To predict performance (which otherwise would take collecting long-term data) based on a few visits to the field.
-- to investigate questions relevant to environmental response, community interactions, invasion, and conservation...
+- To investigate questions relevant to environmental response, community interactions, invasion, and conservation...
 - Link performance to environment
 - Allow mechanistic links between organism and processes
 - Trait-based questions shoudl considered two or more dimensions: many species, many traits, evolution time, large space / biogeography.
 In this way they tend to be macroecological